- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Specific recent initiatives are not publicly known.
+Recent Initiatives: Specific recent strategic initiatives are not publicly disclosed.

 Summary